How Much Water Does Your Pool Actually Hold?

 Filling and Draining Times

 If you need to fill a new pool or replace the water, knowing the volume helps estimate the time required.
-Divide the total gallon volume by your garden hose's flow rate in gallons per minute, then add a safety margin so you can check the water level before it reaches the coping.
+Divide the total gallon volume by your garden hose flow rate in gallons per minute.
+Use Babbage Calculator's Flow Rate Calculator to estimate how long the fill will take.

 Sizing Pool Equipment

 Pumps, filters, and heaters are rated by the volume of water they can process.
-Pool Volume Calculator: How Many Gallons is Your Pool? - The Pool Nerd explains that buying an undersized pump will leave your water stagnant, while an oversized pump wastes electricity and stresses your plumbing.
+The guide Pool Volume Calculator: How Many Gallons is Your Pool? explains that buying an undersized pump will leave your water stagnant, while an oversized pump wastes electricity and stresses your plumbing.

 Common Mistakes